What is this program designed to do?

 - Complete a time sheet for each volunteer experience, and submit it to the FSDS to have the hours credited to your account.

-What if my disabilities prohibit me from completing all 250 hours?
+What if my disabilities prohibit me from completing my volunteer hours?

 Where can I locate the application packet so I can apply?